About the design options

 • improving existing garden beds and retaining walls in the intersection entrance to Maling Road from Canterbury Road.

-Option 2 will result in the loss of 11 on-road car parking spaces.
+Option 2 would result in the loss of 11 on-road car parking spaces.

 A map of Maling Road showing proposed improvements for option 2 including new bicycle parking and more public space.